 Six night's accommodation with breakfast, lunch, evening meal and wine.

 Five full days of guided birdi/butterfly tours and some birding on arrival and departure days.

 A "tick-list" of seasonal birds and butterflies of the region and evening bird-log

 Personal holiday insurance.

-All items of a personal nature, i.e. Drinks and telephone calls.
+All items of a personal nature, i.e. Drinks, snacks and telephone calls.

 To book your place please contact us by e-mail and we will reply with 48 hours with all the information you need to book your place.
 Novices, beginners, accomplished and well-travelled birders are all welcome,